ballerina-platform/ballerina-lang/stdlib/jdbc/src/main/ballerina/jdbc/Module.md

 ```

 3. Local shareable connection pool
-If you create a record of type `sql:PoolOptions` and reuse that in the configuration of multiple clients, for each
+If you create a record of type `jdbc:PoolOptions` and reuse that in the configuration of multiple clients, for each
 set of clients that connect to the same database instance with the same set of properties, a shared connection pool
 will be created.